 |Keyboard||Donner Progressive Hammer Action||Donner Progressive Hammer Action||Donner Progressive Hammer Action||Donner Progressive Hammer Action||Donner Progressive Hammer Action|

 |Amplifier||15 W x 2||10W x 2||25 W x 2||10 W x 2||20 W x 2|

 Conclusion: Donner DDP-80 Review

-Overall, this is keyboard sounds and feels like the real thing, but I think the main reason to buy this keyboard is for its looks.
-There are other hammer weighted keyboards that offer a better feel, more reliable construction, and better portability for a cheaper price (like the Yamaha P71).
-Additionally, the technology is lacking, and almost every other model offers more features than this piano.
+Overall, this keyboard sounds and feels like the real thing, but I think the main reason to buy it is for its looks.
+There are other hammer-weighted keyboards that offer a better feel, more features, and better portability for a cheaper price (like the Yamaha P71).